cord-burmeister/x3plus_docs/docs/01-L0 - Base/300-Controller/310-Jetson-Install.md

 * A Ubuntu based Host PC with enough hard disc space to cache the installation files.
 This is approximately 10 GB.
 * USB Cable to flash the image
 * Cable to bridge the jumper to set the Jetson in recovery mode
-* Network first cable then WiFi
+* Network cable in the beginning then WiFi

 ## Get Started